AltaArts/ExportToDir--Prism-Plugin/README.md

 You can either download the latest release version from: [Latest Release](https://github.com/AltaArts/ExportToDir--Prism-Plugin/releases/latest)

-Download the zip file from the green "Code" button above, or at Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main
+or download the zip file from the green "Code" button above and at Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main

 Copy the directory named "ExportToDir" to a directory of your choice, or a Prism2 plugin directory.